Holden: 2010s

 Following an unsuccessful attempt to secure the extra funding required from the new Liberal/National coalition government, on 11 December 2013, General Motors announced that Holden would cease engine and vehicle manufacturing operations in Australia by the end of 2017.
 As a result, 2,900 jobs would be lost over four years.
 Beyond 2017 Holden's Australian presence would consist of a national sales company, a parts distribution centre and a global design studio.

-In May 2014, GM reversed their decision to abandon the Lang Lang Proving Ground and decided to keep it as part of their engineering capability in Australia.
+In May 2014, GM reversed their decision to abandon the Lang Lang Proving Ground and decided to keep it as part of its engineering capability in Australia.

 In 2015, Holden again began selling a range of Opel-derived cars comprising the Astra VXR and Insignia VXR (both based on the OPC models sold by Vauxhall) and Cascada.
 Later that year, Holden also announced plans to sell the European Astra and the South Korean Cruze alongside each other from 2017.

 In December 2015, Belgian entrepreneur Guido Dumarey commenced negotiations to buy the Commodore manufacturing plant in Elizabeth, with a view to continue producing a rebadged Zeta-based premium range of rear and all-wheel drive vehicles for local and export sales.
 The proposal was met with doubt in South Australia, and it later came to nothing.
 On 20 October 2017, Holden ceased manufacturing vehicles in Australia with the closure of the Elizabeth plant.
 Afterwards, Holden became an importer of rebadged cars from various GM subsidiaries located in the United States, Canada, Germany, Thailand, and South Korea.

 2020s

 On 17 February 2020, General Motors announced that the Holden brand would be retired by 2021, after GM stated it would no longer make right-hand drive vehicles globally, leaving the Australia and New Zealand market altogether.
+Holden produced nearly 7.7 million vehicles.